epfl-lara/leon/doc/gettingstarted.rst

 may wish to consult :ref:`cmdlineoptions` options.

 Some benchmarks may contain Scala code that is ignored by verifier, but contributes to running the benchmark.
-To start a Leon program with scala, just compile it together with Leon libraries inside the `library/` directory of Leon distribution.
+To start a Leon program with Scala, just compile it together with Leon libraries inside the `library/` directory of Leon distribution.
 The scripts `scalacleon` and `scalaleon` attempt to automate this for simple cases and need to be invoked from the Leon installation directory.